9nT0/GlossyGlass/README.md

 ## V4 is currently being worked on theres alot of bugs being fixed, Dylib loader is no longer needed all issues fixed.
+BUT I RECOMMEND USING IT
 <p align="center">
   <img src="Cover.jpg" alt="GlossyGlass" width="100%"/>
 </p>